-LGFB and Cosmetics Alliance Canada ("CA") have some common members on the Board of Directors and, as such, are subject to common control.
+LGFB and Cosmetics Alliance Canada ("CA") have a minority number of common members on their Board of Directors and, as such, have significant influence over each other.
 CA is a not-for-profit trade association.
 CA is the leading Canadian trade association for the personal care products industry with over 150 members and serves as the principal voice of the industry by maintaining a constant dialogue with Canadian government officials to ensure effective representation of industry's position on all regulatory matters.
 It also works to maintain a business environment that promotes global competitiveness through smart and fair regulation.